Brightify/Cuckoo/README.md

 [![Slack Status](http://swiftkit.brightify.org/badge.svg)](http://swiftkit.brightify.org)

 ## Introduction
 Cuckoo was created due to lack of a proper Swift mocking framework.
 We built the DSL to be very similar to [Mockito](http://mockito.org/), so anyone using it in Java/Android can immediately pick it up and use it.

 To have a chat, [join our Slack team](http://swiftkit.brightify.org)!

 ## How does it work
 Cuckoo has two parts.
 One is the [runtime](https://github.com/Brightify/Cuckoo) and the other one is an OS X command-line tool simply called [CuckooGenerator](https://github.com/SwiftKit/CuckooGenerator).

 Unfortunately Swift does not have a proper reflection, so we decided to use a compile-time generator to go through files you specify and generate supporting structs/classes that will be used by the runtime in your test target.

 The generated files contain enough information to give you the right amount of power.
 They work based on inheritance and protocol adoption.
 This means that only overridable things can be mocked.
 We currently support all features which fulfill this rule except for things listed in TODO.
-Due to the complexity of Swift it is not easy to check for all edge cases so if you find some unexpected behavior please report it in issues.
+Due to the complexity of Swift it is not easy to check for all edge cases so if you find some unexpected behavior please file an issue.

 ## Changelog
 List of all changes and new features can be found [here](CHANGELOG.md).

 ## TODO
 We are still missing support for some important features like:

-* <del>inheritance (grandparent methods)</del>
+- [x] inheritance (grandparent methods)
-* <del>generics</del>
+- [x] generics
-* type inference for instance variables (you need to write it explicitly, otherwise it will be replaced with `__UnknownType`)
+- [ ] type inference for instance variables (you need to write it explicitly, otherwise it will be replaced with `__UnknownType`)

 ## What will not be supported

-Due to the limitations mentioned above, basically all things which don't allow overriding cannot be supported.
+Due to the limitations mentioned above, none of the things that can't be overridden can't be supported.
 This includes:
-* `struct` - workaround is to use a common protocol
+- `struct` - workaround is to use a common protocol
-* everything with `final` or `private` modifier
+- everything with `final` or `private` modifier
-* global constants and functions
+- global constants and functions
-* static properties and methods
+- static properties and methods

 ## Requirements
 Cuckoo works on the following platforms:

 - **iOS 8+**